• Skip to primary navigation

 Duck fat is incredibly flavorful, rich, and creamy, with notes of umami that bring out the flavor in dishes.

-Its texture tends to be thicker than other fats like butter or oil, but it can be used in much the same way.
+Its texture is usually thicker than other fats like butter or oil, but it can be used in much the same way.

 If you want to substitute Schmaltz and use duck fat instead, simply melt one-third cup of duck fat in a small saucepan over low heat until liquefied and then use as you would any other cooking fat.